mlin2/DroidForce-1/README.md

 ### But how can the apps be secured?

 Every app uses methods to receive data from the system.
-We name these methods `Sources`, and excluding the native ones (see the Limitations part), we can track and detected when they're called.
+We name these methods `Sources`, and excluding the native ones (see the [Limitations](https://github.com/lolobosse/Sentinel/wiki/Technical-Report#droidforce-limitations-before-our-project) part), we can track and detect when they're called.
 An app also uses some methods to send data to some external services (typically SMS or Server).
 We name these methods `Sinks` and excluding the native ones, we know the name of them and can detect where they're called in the app.

 **So what about analysing the apps by passing them in a script which will mark where these sources and sinks are?**